Monday, August 22, 2022

 ‘He dun her wrong,’ she answered in a flash.

 ‘Only Braids can confirm that, it’s inside biz, their internal matter.
-You were given new Tom in good faith, Lee, so the rot was how he was ever approved in the first place, before Stranraer … in Ireland.
+You were given new Tom in good faith, Lee, so the rot was how he was ever approved in the first place in NI, before Stranraer.
 That’s our current task but it’s beyond us at this moment.
 We’re fed by an Irish cell which has never gone wrong till now.
 They’ve now severed links with us, so a win-win for dead Antony, plus you’re obviously meant to be deeply suspect yourself, Lee, at the Stranraer end, plus Jeanne and I were the ones brokering the ‘Tom’ deal, so we are too … you see how it works?’

 He paused, then added out of the blue, ‘What do either of you know about Tosca?’